On the South Coast of NSW

 There I was, standing on the viewing platform.
 Which is near the car park amongst the bushes.

-One minute I'm looking at the Camel Rock.
+One minute I'm looking at Camel Rock.
 All of a sudden, the sun comes out.

 Do you like to watch sunsets at the beach?